serverlinkdev/shoNuff/README.md

 The current released version is 0.0.1-Alpha.

+This is a brain to paper release and will be under heavy development.

+# Only early adopters that understand and know how to undo changes by this application should use this program at this time.

 ## Features:
 + Respects your Freedom a.k.a.
 GPL V 3.0 licensed - True "open source" software with *NO* hidden gotchas!